What is Glaucoma?

 What kind of eye doctor treats glaucoma?
 How do I find a glaucoma specialist near me?

 These are common questions and Wolfe Eye Clinic is here to help.
 Your eye doctor, an optometrist or ophthalmologist, should be seen yearly if you have a family history of glaucoma, or you are over the age of 40 to help monitor for eye diseases or developments.
 Wolfe Eye Clinic offers specialized glaucoma doctors who are skilled ophthalmologists with expertise in evaluating and treating all types of glaucoma.
 Your optometrist may refer you to a glaucoma specialist if symptoms warrant further treatment or surgical care.
-Wolfe Eye Clinic offers glaucoma specialists in Iowa at our locations in Ames, Carroll, Cedar Falls, Cedar Rapids (Hiawatha), Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Pleasant Hill, Spencer and Waterloo.
+Wolfe Eye Clinic offers glaucoma specialists in Iowa at our locations in Ames, Ankeny, Cedar Falls, Cedar Rapids (Hiawatha), Des Moines, Marshalltown, Ottumwa, Pleasant Hill, and Waterloo.
 Give us a call at (833) 474-5850 to schedule an appointment, or fill out our form here.